andfanilo/streamlit-echarts/README.md

 ## What if I use Pyecharts ?

-If you're using pyecharts, you can directly embed your pyecharts visualization inside `st.html` by passing the output of the chart's `.render_embed()` :
+While this package provides a `st_pyecharts` method, if you're using `pyecharts` you can directly embed your pyecharts visualization inside `st.html` by passing the output of the chart's `.render_embed()`.

 ```python
 from pyecharts.charts import Bar